menu icon

 How To Make Iced Gingerbread Man Cookies

-Mix in eggs.
-Add dry ingredients and mix until dough forms.
+Step 2: Add dry ingredients and mix until dough forms.

-gingerbread cookie dough wrapped in plastic
+Gingerbread cookie dough wrapped in plastic.

-Divide the dough into two sections.
+Step 3: Divide the dough into two sections.
 Wrap each section in plastic and refrigerate for 60-90 minutes.

-unbaked gingerbread men cookies on baking sheetPlace cookies onto an ungreased baking sheet and bake for 7-8 minutes for soft cookies and 9-10 minutes for crunchier cookies.
+Step 5: Bake for 7-8 minutes for soft cookies and 9-10 minutes for crunchier cookies.
 Let cookies cool completely on baking sheets.

-pile of gingerbread man cookies
+Iced gingerbread man cookies on parchment paper.

 Dip each cookie into icing then smooth the tops of the cookies with a small spatula or butter knife (watch my video to see how I do this).
 It's ok if the icing drops off the sides a little.
 These are meant to imperfect.
 The icing will harden onto each cookie in a thin layer.